The Higher Ed SaaS Journey: Minimizing Risks, Maximizing Rewards

 Regarding those data protection areas you control, here are just a few use cases:

-- Those institutions that have Google Apps can experience data loss caused by malicious users.
+- Those institutions that have Google Workspace can experience data loss caused by malicious users.
 “An employee quit last week; she logged in from home and deleted all of her Google Drive documents, and she emptied her Google Drive Trash as well.
 There was one specific document that was important – and we can’t recover it.”

 - More universities are adopting Salesforce for alumni and student lifecycle management, but data loss can happen.
 “One of our Admins accidentally made a mass upload, total 40,000 records, which affected 15,000 records causing some data to be lost.”